MDGrey33/Nur/README.md

 - Pulls the confluence space and stores it in a sqlite database
 - Vectorizes the confluence space pages and stores the embeds in a chroma db collection
 - Uses the vectorized embeds to find the most similar pages to a question
-- Creates an assistant with the relevant pages and allows it to engage to provide the answer if confident enough
+- Creates an assistant with the relevant pages and allows it to engage to provide the answer
+- Listens on specific slack channels for questions relevant to its domain

 ### Todo:
-- Listens on specific slack channels for questions relevant to its domain
+- Implement fast response using Gpt-4 Turbo without assistant
+- Implement Pulsar message infrastructure for scalability and resilience
 - Gets user feedback to either increase confidence or decrease confidence
 - If confidence is below a certain threashold the assistant will add the question to a trivia quizz and runs it with the specialist team and recommends the update in a confluence comment